cunnie/inclusive-sober-literature/remixed/big_book/00_titlepage.md

 PAGE iii

+ALCOHOLICS
-ALCOHOLICS ANONYMOUS
+ANONYMOUS
+_an inclusive remix_

+_The Story of_
-The Story of How Many Thousands of People Have Recovered from Alcoholism
+How Many Thousands of People
+Have Recovered from Alcoholism

-FOURTH EDITION (GENDER NEUTRAL REMIX)
+FOURTH EDITION (INCLUSIVE REMIX)

-Original text by:
+_This remix is not authorised or endorsed
+by Alcoholics Anonymous World Services, Inc._

+_Originally published by_
 ALCOHOLICS ANONYMOUS WORLD SERVICES, INC.

-New York City
+NEW YORK CITY

 2001

-Remixed by:
-several alcoholics

-This remix is not authorised or endorsed by Alcoholics Anonymous World Services, Inc.

-2019
+_Remixed by_
+THEIR SOBER PRESS

+TORONTO

+2020